Distance Learning Faculty Video Camp

-Send an email with “Video Camp Application” to Monica Marlo.
-You present your project idea in two pages or less and if it is selected we will offer funding to pay you for your subject area expertise, and provide services and staff to support you through each step of the experience.
-Your video idea should be no more than ten minutes in length and support an objective in your curriculum.
+Fill our our open application form available year round at pcc.edu/videocamp by Monday 8:00 a.m. of the tenth week of the term.
+Each term during week ten we evaluate all submissions and return communication to applicants by Friday of week eleven.
+If your project is selected we will offer funding to pay you for your subject area expertise, and provide services and staff to support you through each step of the experience.
+Your video idea should be no more than ten minutes in length and directly support an objective in your curriculum.
 Want to submit an idea as a faculty team?
 Preference will be given to video projects that include multi-faculty or multi-discipline teams.
 Have more than one idea?
 Feel welcome to submit as many ideas as you have.

 When writing your project proposal, please include the following:

 What are the subject area and instructional concepts covered?